COVID - 19

 Suicidal ideation is one of the most concerning symptoms of depression.
 The CDC recently reported that more than two times as many respondents had seriously considered suicide in the 30 days preceding their June 2020 survey than in the 12 months preceding a survey they had administered in 2018.
 The rate was 10.7% in June 2020, compared to 4.3% in 2018.
 The rate of suicidal ideation conducted during the Covid-19 survey was particularly high among certain groups, notably young adults aged 18-24 years (25.5%), Hispanic individuals (18.6%), non-Hispanic black individuals (15.1%), unpaid caregivers (30.7%), and essential workers (21.7%) (Czeisler et al., 2020).

-While we do not yet know how COVID-19 will impact suicide rates and it may take a couple of years before data are available, there are some communities already seeing a spike in suicide rates in their counties (Vernachio, 2020).
-Millions of people have lost their jobs due to the pandemic, and we know that unemployment and financial loss are linked to suicides.
+While it is not known how COVID-19 will impact suicide rates and it may take several years before data are available, there are some communities already seeing a spike in suicide rates in their counties (Vernachio, 2020).
+Millions of people have lost their jobs due to the pandemic; unemployment and financial loss are linked to suicides.
 A previous study conducted in 63 countries from 2000-11 showed that suicide risk rose by 20-30% in response to heightened unemployment rates (Kawohl & Nordt, 2020; Nordt et al., 2015).

 However, there are steps we can take now to help mitigate suicide risk and protect ourselves and our communities.
 Dr. Christine Moutier, Chief Medical Officer at the American Foundation for Suicide Prevention, recently published an article in JAMA Psychiatry, which discusses how increased suicide rates are not an inevitable outcome of the pandemic.
 Rather, there are specific steps that can be taken now to reduce suicide risk both during the pandemic and in the future.
 These steps include not only increasing social connectedness and access to mental health care, but also addressing issues such as domestic violence, alcohol and drug use, financial strain, access to firearms, and irresponsible media reporting.
 As Dr. Moutier explained at the 2020 National Stop A Suicide Today Town Hall, the pandemic could serve as a potential positive catalyst for change, with some “silver linings,” such as normalizing the dialogue surrounding mental health experiences and increasing access to telehealth services.